kcudding/ecotheory.github.io/teach/outline.md

 2. Develop the skills to create a projection matrix of vital rates.
 Project the matrix through time to predict future population dynamics.
 Being able to interperate the results of a structured population model.

-3. Be able to read the population trajectories of structured population model predictions.
+3. Being able to read the population trajectories of structured population model predictions.
 Understand what is stable stage/age distribution and transient dynamics.

 4. Understand what is sensitivity and elasticity.
 Develop the skills to conduct sensitivity and elasticity analysis.